Mental Health Impacts Of Acculturation On Families

 Support resources for ethnic groups

-There are several types of resources immigrant families can seek out to help them integrate into their new communities.
+There are several types of social services and social support resources immigrant families can seek out to help them integrate into their new communities.

 • Support groups with others from shared cultures and similar situations can give families a sense of belonging and community.
 Additionally, support groups can provide individuals with an opportunity to support others in the community by sharing their experiences and challenges.